Hi-Standard: Formation and success: 1991–2000

 Forming in August 1991 as a four-piece band, the initial lineup of Hi-Standard contained lead vocalist Atsuhiko Matsumoto, bassist Akihiro Nanba, guitarist Ken Yokoyama, and drummer Akira Tsuneoka.
 They had their first concert that October at Kōenji 20000V in Kōenji, Tokyo.
 Shortly after recording their first demo tape in 1992, Matsumoto left the group in September, with bassist Nanba taking over vocal duties, solidifying Hi-Standard's lineup as a power trio.
 They provided the song "Selfish Girl" to the November 1992 omnibus album Shake a Move, and two tracks to the 1993 live omnibus BQ Jap.

 In 1994, Hi-Standard contributed two songs to the live omnibus Sokobi Jūatsu Hachiwari Pull Up from the Underground 80% and released their debut mini-album Last of Sunny Day.
 It was released on their own record label, Pizza of Death Records.
 Three months later, they released a 7" titled "In the Brightly Moonlight", and embarked on numerous tours across Japan throughout the mid-90s.
+In April 1994, Hi-Standard opened for its first international touring act, L7 at Ebisu Guilty.

 In January 1995, the band performed with The Offspring and toured with Garlic Boys.
 A Japanese tour with NOFX followed in May.
 That August, Hi-Standard traveled to America to record their first full-length LP.
 Growing Up was produced by NOFX member Fat Mike and released by Toy's Factory that November.
 1996 saw the band accompany Green Day on a Japanese tour in January, and Rancid on a tour of Japan in February.
 When Growing Up was released in North America by Fat Wreck Chords, Hi-Standard held a tour of the US and Canada in March 1996.

 In May 1997, their second full-length album, Angry Fist, was released, selling 500,000 copies worldwide.
 In 1998, Hi-Standard and NOFX embarked on a US/Canada tour.
 Over the following months, they participated in the 1998 Warped Tour, headlined the '98 Air Jam to an audience of 30,000, and once again joined NOFX on a European tour.

 Riding the wave of successes from their prior albums and touring, they released their third album, Making the Road, in 1999.
 It sold over one million copies.